-If a salary step program is being utilized, nNew employees hired at a rate of pay that is not at the maximum of the pay range shall be eligible for a salary step increase upon successful completion of the probationary period, or any extension thereof.
-Thereafter, employees shall be eligible for salary step increases at twelve-month intervals, up to the top of the pay range.
-A completed performance evaluation with an overall rating of satisfactory or above shall be required for all salary step increase recommendations.
+New employees hired at a rate of pay that is not at the maximum of the pay range shall be eligible for a step increase upon successful completion of the probationary period, or any extension thereof.
+Thereafter, employees shall be eligible for step increases at twelve-month intervals, up to the top of the pay range.
+A completed performance evaluation with an overall rating of satisfactory or above shall be required for all step increase recommendations.